vyruz1986/DevEnvConfig/README.md

 ### Windows terminal

-Open the settings and paste the following in the `defauls` section:
+Open the settings and paste the following in the `defaults` section:

 ```json
 {